Holographic quantum information and (de)confinement: Quantum error correction and phase transition in QCD

 where $\lambda_{p}$ is the 't Hooft coupling on the Dp-branes.
 In the confinement geometry the existence of two energy scales makes such a formula difficult to apply, but we can accept the assumption of ref.
 [9] that

+where $\lambda_{YM}$ is the dimensionless coupling $\lambda_{YM}=\frac{2\lambda_{5}}{L_{4}}$ and $\rho$ is the size of a QCD instanton.
 This assumption is valid at least in the $u\gg u_{0}$ limit.
 The DBI action [15] shows the suppression of the small instantons in the confinement phase, a characteristic consistent with the results of perturbative QCD.
 In the region where $u\sim u_{0}$ and $\rho\sim\sqrt{L_{4}\lambda_{YM}/u_{0}}\sim L_{4}$ we can have an instanton with zero value of the DBI action, meaning we have strong fluctuations of the topological charge.
 However, larger instantons cannot exist and hence the instanton density will have a sharp peak at $\rho_{peak}\sim L_{4}$ for large $N$.
 The description in terms of a D4-brane system and a D0-instanton already shows that in the directions given by the $(x^{5},...,x^{9})$ coordinates there is a region deep within the bulk that is not accessible characterised by $u_{0}$.
 Let us hence cover this space with a tensor network according to the prescriptions of the holographic quantum error correction codes.
 Starting on the boundary which lies in the region $u\rightarrow \infty$ we can follow the links towards the interior of the bulk on the D4-brane described above.
-The precise quantum information interpretation of this process will be presented in the next chapter.
-It suffices here to see that the tip of the D4-soliton represents a maximal region that can be reached inside the bulk in the confinement phase, and such a limit translates into a limit to the quantum error correction capabilities of a holographic quantum code using a confined QCD phase as its substrate.
+The tip of the D4-soliton represents a maximal region that can be reached inside the bulk in the confinement phase, and such a limit translates into a limit to the quantum error correction capabilities of a holographic quantum code using a confined QCD phase as its substrate.